SPX-VIX Risk Computations Via Perturbed Optimal Transport: Experiments: SPX-VIX Risk Generation And Hedging Backtest

 In theory the VIX future level should be consistent with the forward variance implied by the SPX option surface through the well-known replication formula.
 This is precisely the consistency condition in \eqref{eq:consistency_condition}.
 However, empirical market data shows that this relation does not hold exactly.
 In practice a persistent basis exists between the SPX implied forward variance and the traded VIX futures.

-Figure~\ref{fig:spx_vix_basis} shows the time series of the SPX–VIX basis for the 1-month tenor over a two-year window.
-The presence of this basis is well documented in practice and is typically attributed to market segmentation, liquidity effects, and supply–demand imbalances in the VIX futures market.

-In our calibration framework we therefore allow a basis adjustment when linking SPX forward variance and the VIX future level.
+Figure~\ref{fig:spx_vix_basis} shows the time series of the SPX–VIX basis for the 1-month tenor over a two-year window; this basis is well documented in practice and is typically attributed to market segmentation, liquidity effects, and supply–demand imbalances in the VIX futures market.
+Our calibration framework therefore allows a basis adjustment when linking SPX forward variance to the VIX future level.

-Despite the presence of this basis, the calibrated optimal transport model still satisfies the martingality condition and approximate consistency constraints, which we verify in Section~9.2.
+\paragraph{Formal treatment of the basis.} Define the pointwise SPX--VIX basis at each node $(s_1,v)$ by

+so that $\eta$ measures the pointwise gap between the VIX-squared target and the SPX-implied forward variance realized under the calibrated coupling.
+The consistency relation~\eqref{eq:consistency_condition} corresponds to $\eta\equiv 0$; empirically, as documented in Figure~\ref{fig:spx_vix_basis}, $\eta$ is persistently nonzero due to convexity adjustments, discrete monitoring, and VIX settlement conventions.
+We therefore replace~\eqref{eq:consistency_condition} by the relaxed node-wise target

+i.e.\ $\mathbb{E}[L(S_2/S_1)\mid S_1,V]=V^2-\eta(S_1,V)$ at each grid node, with $\eta$ entering the Gibbs exponent additively through $\Delta_C(s_1,v)$ (Algorithm~1).
+The basis $\eta$ is calibrated once from market data (specifically, from the gap between the SPX-implied variance strip and the quoted VIX future at each conditioning node $(s_1^i,v^j)$), and is treated as a fixed structural offset that does not vary with the market perturbation.
+It is enforced softly via the financial tolerance $\varepsilon_{\mathrm{fin}}$ in Algorithm~1: residuals of size $O(\varepsilon_{\mathrm{fin}})$ around the $\eta$-shifted target are absorbed by the inner Newton stopping criterion.

+Under the spot and volatility perturbations of Section~\ref{sec:financial_perturbations}, $\eta$ is held fixed: bumps act only on the marginal targets $(\mu_1^\varepsilon,\mu_V^\varepsilon, \mu_2^\varepsilon)$, so $db^\varepsilon_{\mathrm{fin}}/d\varepsilon=0$ and the financial slots of the perturbation vector $\dot b$~\eqref{eq:perturbation_vector} remain zero.
+This is appropriate as long as the basis is driven by structural microstructure effects (liquidity, settlement methodology) that do not co-move with small SPX surface perturbations.